pallets-eco/flask-security/docs/customizing.rst

   #.
 Calls :meth:`.MailUtil.send_mail` with all the required parameters.

-The default implementation of ``MailUtil.send_mail`` uses Flask-Mail to create and send the message.
+The default implementation of ``MailUtil.send_mail`` uses flask-mailman to create and send the message.
 By providing your own implementation, you can use any available python email handling package.

 Email subjects are by default localized - see above section on Localization to learn how